-In the North Ionian Sea, daily satellite SST data were also obtained from the CMEMS database for the Mediterranean Sea with 0.04 degree spatial resolution, while CHL-a daily data were derived from the Globcolour multi-sensor (i.e. SeaWiFS, MERIS, MODIS, VIIRS and OLCI-a) merged product (http://globcolour.info) at 1 km spatial resolution based on the OC5 algorithm suitable for coastal regions (Gohin et al., 2002).
-The forcing data were averaged over the study area (N 39.49°-39.65°, E 20.09°-20.23°) covering the period 2014-2015 (2 years), when the cultured mussel is ready for the market.
-The chosen CHL-a dataset was found preferable, as compared with other available remote sensing datasets (i.e. CMEMS chlorophyll product for Mediterranean Sea), since it presented a better spatial and temporal coverage (Hourany et al., 2019, Garnesson et al., 2019) and a slightly lower error, as compared with the very few available in situ data in the study area (not shown).
-Unfortunately, these were very scarce and therefore an extended comparison between remote and in situ data could not be conducted.
-Satellite data have facilitated large scale ecological studies by providing maps of phytoplankton functional types and sea surface temperature (Raitsos et al., 2005, 2008, 2012, 2014, Palacz et al., 2013, Di Cicco et al., 2017, Brewin et al.,
+In the northern Ionian Sea, daily satellite SST data were also obtained from the CMEMS database for the Mediterranean Sea with 0.04° spatial resolution, while CHL a daily data were derived from the Globcolour multi-sensor (i.e. SeaWiFS, MERIS, MODIS, VIIRS, and OLCI a) merged product (http://globcolour.info last access: 27 July 2020) at 1 km spatial resolution based on the OC5 algorithm suitable for coastal regions (Gohin et al., 2002).
+The forcing data were averaged over the study area (39.49-39.65° N, 20.09- 20.23° E) covering the period 2014-2015 (2 years), when the cultured mussel is ready for the market.
+The chosen CHL a dataset was found preferable, as compared with other available remote sensing datasets (i.e. CMEMS chlorophyll product for Mediterranean Sea), since it presented a better spatial and temporal coverage (El Hourany et al., 2019; Gar-